ccbur/airbnbcovid19/README.md

     **>> COVID-19 deep cleaning is related to bigger listings with a bad utilization, but no correlation with pricing found**

-- Is a COVID-19 deep cleaning offering helpful for landlords to get a better utilization?
+- Is a COVID-19 deep cleaning offering helpful for hosts to get a better utilization?

     March 2020 - June 2020
     - Drop in mean availability without COVID-19 deep cleaning: ~20.5%